Key Takeaways

 What if I’m not approved for a Discover Secured credit card?

-Getting denied for a credit card can be frustrating, but there are still options for building or rebuilding your credit history.
-To start, you could:
+Getting denied a credit card can be frustrating, but there are still options for building or rebuilding your credit history.

 Look over your credit reports for errors and dispute inaccurate information you find.
-All three credit bureaus have online portals you can use to file a dispute, and they generally need to respond within 30 days.
+All three credit bureaus have online portals you can use to file a dispute.
+You can also dispute directly with your creditor, and in general they need to respond within 30 days.
 Correcting inaccurate negative marks could quickly improve your credit score.

 Apply for a store credit card